MontiniCristian/IsChat/README.md

 Client-Server based chat application

 ### Specs:
-IsChat provide a socket based communication control that allow you to chat with friends that are connected to the same network without internet connection.
+IsChat provides a socket based communication control that allow you to chat with friends that are connected to the same network without internet connection.
 It can be useful for example inside colleges, where outgoing